 This paper arose from my experience of the dearth of contemporary materials on film pedagogy, and my curiosity about the roots of systemic misogyny in the film industry.
 There are several obvious limitations to the scope of this paper—it surveys and is based on the experiences of one class in the course of one year—and a longer, more comparative study is definitely called for.
 Such a paper might be structured so that a more comprehensive and comparative approach can be deployed, extending to more students, in various schools or kinds of schools.

 You may recall that, in the beginning, my thesis was that film school educations would benefit from exploring alternatives to the Hollywood model wherever possible.
 I have found that some students are looking for an industrial studio, Hollywood-type experience; but many more are looking for artisanal ways of telling stories.
-In a small school like NSCAD, it doesn’t make sense to focus the bulk of the resources on a few, large-scale productions; while the pitch process in its current form seems to provide a few students with a false sense of entitlement, and erodes morale in others.
+In a small school like NSCAD, it doesn’t make sense to focus the bulk of the resources on a few, large-scale productions.
+As well, the pitch process, in its current form, seems to provide a few students with a false sense of entitlement and erodes morale in others.

 I have reversed my position on the use of assignments in film school during this period of writing this report.
-Once, I felt that most filmmakers were self-taught; now I see that approaching the work of filmmaking as a series of assignments may actually solve many problems in the field.
-Artistic choice is an ideal to strive for, but at the same time, there are always parameters.
+Once, I felt that most filmmakers were self-taught; now I see that approaching the work of filmmaking as a series of assignments could solve many problems in the field.
+Artistic freedom is an ideal to strive for, but at the same time, there are always parameters.

 As a practicing documentary filmmaker, thinking about film learning in terms of the student experience has been an enlightening experience for me.
 I feel strongly that teaching film on an experiential, assignment basis, instead of according to an industrial model, will allow the students to take what they’re learning and apply it to their own practices in whatever way they see fit.
 It also challenges the idea that we are being indoctrinated into the film industry, and will develop filmmakers who are interested in working beyond industrial models.